Kevin Scott (computer scientist): LinkedIn

-Kevin Scott joined professional networking site LinkedIn in February 2011, as senior vice president for engineering.
-LinkedIn held its initial public offering in May 2011 and Scott was credited with scaling the company's computer systems to keep up with accelerating demand.
+Scott joined professional networking site LinkedIn in February 2011, as senior vice president for engineering.
+LinkedIn held its initial public offering in May 2011, and Scott was credited with scaling the company's computer systems to keep up with accelerating demand.
 Business Insider called Scott "the engineer who saved LinkedIn".

 Microsoft

-In January 2017, soon after Microsoft acquired LinkedIn, Scott was named Microsoft's Chief Technology Officer by CEO Satya Nadella.
+In January 2017, soon after Microsoft acquired LinkedIn, Scott was named Microsoft's chief technology officer by CEO Satya Nadella.
 He retained the title of senior vice president of infrastructure at LinkedIn until September 2017.
 Scott described himself as feeling "like a kid in a candy store" because of all the exciting technologies Microsoft is working on.

 Nonprofits and boards

-Kevin Scott is the founder of Behind The Tech, a non-profit organization that profiles people that work in technology on its website through photographs and interviews with the goal of inspiring others.
-In 2014, Kevin and his wife Shannon Hunt-Scott created The Scott Foundation, a San Francisco Bay Area organization that focuses on issues such as education, hunger and STEM for children.
+Scott is the founder of Behind the Tech, a non-profit organization that profiles people who work in technology on its website through photographs and interviews with the goal of inspiring others.
+In 2014, Scott and his wife, Shannon Hunt-Scott, created The Scott Foundation, a San Francisco Bay Area organization that focuses on issues such as education, hunger, and STEM for children.
 He is also an emeritus trustee of the Anita Borg Institute and was a founding member of the ACM Professions Board.
-He advises several startups, is on the board of directors for Magic and is an angel investor.
+He advises several startups, is on the board of directors for Magic, and is an angel investor.